-George Minard was born in Fayette County, PA in 1797, the eldest son of John and Mary Magdalena (Kohl) Minard Sr.
+George Minard was born in 1797 in Fayette County, PA, the eldest son of John and Mary Magdalena (Kohl) Minard Sr.

 On Sept.
 9, 1819, in Harrison County, OH, George married Susannah Smith (1794-1861), also a native of Fayette County.
 Rev. John Crom officiated at the ceremony.
 On the marriage license -- still on file today in the Harrison County Courthouse -- the family name was spelled "Mynart."
 George was age 22 at the time, and Susan was 25.